micromdm/website/content/blog/certificates.md

 This technique was probably first documented in 2011 as a part of [David Shuetz Black Hat 2011 presentation "Inside Apple’s MDM Black Box."](https://www.youtube.com/watch?v=OifARLlRMyU).
 [Page seven of his PDF](https://media.blackhat.com/bh-us-11/Schuetz/BH_US_11_Schuetz_InsideAppleMDM_WP.pdf) documents exporting the PKCS#12 certificate & key from Keychain Access.app once you've [turned on Profile Manager](https://help.apple.com/serverapp/mac/5.3/#/apd05B9B761-D390-4A75-9251-E9AD29A61D0C).
 The [MicroMDM Quickstart guide](https://github.com/micromdm/micromdm/wiki/Quickstart#getting-an-mdm-push-certificate) also has some documentation on getting at this certificate.

-If you just want to try out MicroMDM or other Open Source MDM solutions this is likely the easiest and quickest way to get an APNs push certificate.
+If you just want to try out MicroMDM (or another Open Source MDM solution) this is likely the easiest and quickest way to get an APNs push certificate.
 The downside is that it is an Apple-proprietary method of getting this certificate that's embedded inside Profile Manager.
 This probably makes it of questionable legality to use with anything other than Profile Manager.
 As well there is a nominal cost associated.

 Once the Profile Manager certificate is exported as a `.p12` file it can be used directly with MicroMDM.